AshishLakkapatri/Data-Visualisation-With-Tableau/README.md

    - **Dashboard Creation:** Demonstrates the creation of interactive dashboards for a comprehensive exploration of COVID-19 data.

 ## Tableau Project Queries
 The queries used in the original SQL project laid the foundation for this Tableau extension.
-Visualizations and dashboards correspond to the SQL analyses, providing a bridge between data exploration and visual representation.
+Visualizations and dashboards correspond to the SQL analyses, bridging data exploration and visual representation.

-## Acknowledgments
+## About Queries
-This project extension is inspired by the foundational work conducted in the "COVID-19 Data Exploration Project."
-The SQL skills applied in this Tableau integration were acquired through the guidance of Alex the Analyst.
-The analysis presented here serves as a practical demonstration of the seamless transition from SQL to Tableau for a holistic understanding of data.

-For detailed insights into the Tableau project and the SQL skills applied, refer to the tutorial series on Alex the Analyst's YouTube channel.
+### Query 1: Continental Covid-19 Summary
+This query calculates and presents the total cases, total deaths, and the percentage of deaths total cases for COVID-19 data at the continental level.
+The results are ordered by total_cases and total_deaths in ascending order.
+The query filters out records where the continent is null.

+### Query 2: Location-Specific Total Deaths
+This query provides the total death count for each specific location where the continent is null, excluding certain global or non-specific locations.
+The results are ordered by the total death count in descending order, offering a ranked list of locations with the highest total deaths.

+### Query 3: Highest Infection Count and Population Percentage
+This query presents information about the highest infection count and the percentage of the population infected for each specific location.
+The results are grouped by location and population, ordered by the percentage of population infected in descending order.
+This allows for the identification of locations with the highest infection rates relative to their populations.

+### Query 4: Infection Count and Percentage Over Time
+This query provides information about the highest infection count and the percentage of the population infected for each specific location at different dates.
+The results are grouped by location, population, and date, ordered by the percentage of population infected in descending order.
+This enables a detailed analysis of infection rates over time for various locations.